Stinson Beach, California: In popular culture

 The town was mentioned in an episode of M*A*S*H—"The Merchant of Korea".
 In the episode, BJ borrows $200 from Charles to wire home to his wife as a down payment on the purchase of a one-acre lot with "trees, the beach, a view of San Francisco...everything!"

 George Frayne (Commander Cody) wrote a song about Stinson Beach entitled "Midnight on The Strand".
 It was recorded on his 1987 album, Let's Rock.

 The town and the beach are the topic of a poem by Garrison Keillor.
 In We Are Still Married: Stories and Letters, Keillor has a four-page essay about his visits to Stinson Beach and how thinking of the beach helps him sleep.

 The poet Robert Duncan wrote his influential collection Opening the Field at a house in Stinson Beach.

 Janis Joplin's cremated ashes were scattered along this beach as well as the Pacific Ocean.

 The story of a young surfer's recovery from a shark attack is the subject of a book, Far from Shore.

-Author Danielle Steel writes about Stinson Beach in her novel One Day at a Time (Dell, 2009, ISBN 978-0-440-24333-5).
+Author Danielle Steel writes about Stinson Beach in her novel One Day at a Time.